 “The quality of planning for this change is a problem,” agreed Erinakes.

 Volunteer Policy Update

-Convery gave an update on the volunteer policy that was updated on Oct.
+Convery gave an update on the that was updated on Oct.
 25. He said All Bureau of Criminal Information checks, which are required for all volunteers, were being reimbursed.
 Volunteers for any of the district’s schools need updated information checks every time their child switches schools.
 Convery said volunteers should allow two weeks for processing of their applications before they can be active volunteers in schools or on field trips because of new administrative procedures.

 Trout Unlimited’s Narragansett chapter awarded the Lawson Cary Conservation Award.
 The $1,500 scholarship will help Stetson’s students hatch and raise trout to learn about conservation.
 Every year students hatch trout in their in-class 1,000-gallon tank and release about 60 percent of the fish into Carbuncle Pond.